Digital Guide

 Introduction

-The Kunstmuseum Bern owns an important collection of art from the late Middle Ages to the present.
-The collection exhibition includes selected works from the holdings, presented in changing displays.
+Kunstmuseum Bern houses an important art collection spanning the late Middle Ages to the present day.
+The collection’s display features selected works in rotating displays.

-In the basement of the old wing, the central avant-garde trends of modern art are represented with Cubism, Expressionism, Surrealism, and abstract art.
-Highlights include Violin Hanging on a Wall by Pablo Picasso, Meret Oppenheim’s Enchantment, or Piet Mondrian’s Tableau No. II with Grey and Black.
-The presentation is complemented by a selection of works by the Bernese artist Adolf Wölfli from the holdings of the Adolf Wölfli Foundation.
+The basement level features Modernism’s key avant-garde movements: Cubism, Expressionism, Surrealism and abstract art.
+Highlights include Pablo Picasso’s Violon accroché au mur, Meret Oppenheim’s Verzauberung and Piet Mondrian’s Tableau No. II, with Black and Grey.
+The display is complemented by a selection of works by the Bern artist Adolf Wölfli from the holdings of the Adolf Wölfli Foundation.

-On the upper floor of the old wing, one can explore the exhibition Life in Full.
-Old Masters from Duccio to Liotard, featuring extensive holdings from the museum’s collection dating from the 13th to the 18th century.
-Highlights include devotional paintings from the Italian Trecento and Quattrocento, finely crafted altarpieces by the Bernese Carnation Masters and Niklaus Manuel, as well as masterpieces of Bernese Baroque art.
+On the upper floor, the exhibition Life in Full.
+Old Masters from Duccio to Liotard assembles extensive holdings from the collection, spanning the 13th to 18th century, including devotional images from the Italian Renaissance of the 13th and 14th centuries, elaborate altarpieces by the Bernese Carnation Masters and Niklaus Manuel as well as masterpieces from the Baroque in Bern (running until 27 September 2026).

-The basement of the new wing brings together paintings by famous representatives of Abstract Expressionism – for example Jackson Pollock’s Brown and Silver II and Lee Krasner’s Forest no 2 – with works by concrete and abstract artists such as Sophie Taeuber-Arp or Max Bill.
+The basement level juxtaposes paintings by renowned representatives of Abstract Expressionism – such as Jackson Pollock’s Brown and Silver II and Lee Krasner’s Forest No. 2 – with works of abstract and Concrete Art, such as those by Sophie Taeuber-Arp and Max Bill.

 Adolf Wölfli (1864–1930)